Some musical equipment just sounds like home. You’ve heard it so many times it sounds natural, as if it had always been there.

 Which Snare Should You Pick?

-When comparing the Supraphonic and Black Beauty, you must keep in mind, both drums have distinct advantages depending on the musical style to which they are applied.
+When comparing the Supraphonic and Black Beauty, you must keep in mind that both snare drums have advantages and disadvantages, depending on the musical style to which they are applied.

-As a drummer, you should always be considering what they can do or what they can use in order to make their performance sound the best it can.
-At the end of the day, the snare is both an instrument and a tool that allows you to get the job done.
+In my opinion, as a drummer, you should always be considering what you can use in order to make your performance sound the best it can.
+At the end of the day, the snare is a tool that allows you to get the job done.
 Choosing the right snare or “tool” can make all the difference in the world.

-If you're a drummer who plays in a band that requires a fast and responsive snare drum then the Supraphonic is a great choice for you.
-If you’re a drummer who plays a lot of slower music and needs to fill some of that open air with some sweet resonant sound, then Black Beauty should be the choice for you.
+So, in a nutshell, if you're a drummer who plays in a band that requires a fast and responsive snare drum then the Supraphonic is a great choice for you.
+If you’re a drummer who plays slower music and needs to fill some of that open air with sweet resonant snare sounds, then the Black Beauty should be the choice for you.

 Johnny B